m-lunn/IoTBay/README.md

 * System admin can view all users registered in the database of both customer and staff types in a table format.
 The table includes filtering options by email/phone number (not implemented), the option to delete table entries, the option to view users in more detail with editing capabilities and the option to add users (not implemented).

 * The system can now keep track of whether a user is active or inactive.
-Inactive users cannot log in (not implemented).
+Inactive users cannot log in.